senecajs/senecajs.org/src/pages/get-started/index.md

 The action function has two parameters:

 * `msg`: the matching inbound message (provided as a plain object).
-* `respond`: a callback function that you use to provide a respond to the message.
+* `respond`: a callback function that you use to provide a response to the message.

 The respond function is a callback with the standard `error, result` signature.